Past life regression: Religion

 In the 2nd century BC, the Hindu scholar Patañjali, in his Yoga Sutras, discussed the idea of the soul becoming burdened with an accumulation of impressions as part of the karma from previous lives.
 Patañjali called the process of past-life regression prati-prasava (literally "reverse birthing"), and saw it as addressing current problems through memories of past lives.
 Some types of yoga continue to use prati-prasav as a practice.

 In the religious mythology of China, the deity Meng Po, also known as the "Lady of Forgetfulness", prevents souls from remembering their past lives: she gives them the "Mi Hun Tang (literally "soul beguiling soup")" that erases all memories before they climb the wheel of reincarnation.

 Past life regression can be found in Jainism.
 The seven truths of Jainism deal with the soul and its attachment to karma.
-The fourth truth, Bandha, tells us that karma can stick to your soul.
-The seventh truth, Moksha, tells us that in order to be freed from the cycle of rebirth and death, one must separate karma from the soul.
-In order to find out what karma is attached to your soul, you can participate in “Jati-Smaran", which is remembering past lives.
+The fourth truth, Bandha, tells that karma can stick to one's soul.
+The seventh truth, Moksha, tells that in order to be freed from the cycle of rebirth and death, one must separate karma from the soul.
+In order to find out what karma is attached to one's soul, practitioners participate in "Jati-Smaran", which is the practise of remembering past lives.